Pungyeon/go-rabbitmq-example/README.md

 **Push** - Sends a message to our exchange.
 First we get a new `Channel` from our connection pool and if we receive no errors when doing so, we publish our message.
 Declaring the exchange with using our static method.
 The function takes two input parameters `event` and `severity`; Event is the message to be sent and severity is our logging serverity, which will define which messages are received by which subscribers, based on their search queries.

-**NewEventEmitter** - Will simple return a new Emitter, or an error, making sure that the connection is established to our AMQP server.
+**NewEventEmitter** - Will return a new Emitter, or an error, making sure that the connection is established to our AMQP server.

 #### consumer.go
 The last bit of code to write for our library, is our consumer struct and right away we can see that it is somewhat similar to our emitter struct.